nus-cs2103-AY2223S1/tp/docs/team/lianguoyang.md

   - Popup window of help command ([#110](https://github.com/AY2223S1-CS2103T-W10-1/tp/pull/110), [#128](https://github.com/AY2223S1-CS2103T-W10-1/tp/pull/128),
 [#130](https://github.com/AY2223S1-CS2103T-W10-1/tp/pull/130))
-      - Create a table of commands to allow users to have a better overview of the trivial commands.
-      - Add buttons to open the UG or copy the URL link to the UG.
+      - Create a table of commands and buttons to open the UG or copy the URL link of UG.
       - Add CSS to table and buttons.
       - Update format and examples of each command to match with the ones in the popup window.
   - Fix bugs where GroupList and PersonList are not updated after commands are executed and causes the whole program to fail.